4 Ways To Improve Your Employee’s Onboarding Process

 Appoint trainers – NOT supervisors

 Nothing is more frustrating than a supervisor on your shoulder constantly reminding you of your deadline for this extremely important task – especially during the first few days.
-Putting a new employee under pressure as soon as he arrives can be stressful for him, which leads him to question why he initially joined your company.
+Putting a new employee under pressure as soon as he arrives can be stressful for him, which leads him to question why he joined your company.

 Instead, you can appoint a mentor who will guide him in the daily routine and expectations.
 If your workforce permits, you can also name multiple mentors, so that a new employee has different access options in case he needs help.
-This can help increase the productivity of recruits and make them feel part of the team.

 Get feedback from new employees